 The Housing Register is only open to those who have a local connection to the borough of Tonbridge and Malling and an identified housing need.
 Due to the high demand for social housing, joining the housing register doesn't guarantee you a property.
 Those households who are successful may have waited a long time - even years.
 Many will never be offered social housing at all.

 The scheme for assessing housing applications explains how we assess applicants and how we allocate housing association properties across the borough.
 The scheme gives priority to local people and families in housing need, with the emphasis on local housing for those with local connections.
+A summary of the scheme is also available.

 How does the register work?